 Whenever I hear people talk about the nomad lifestyle or perpetual travelers, I often hear certain stereotypes thrown around.
 For example, even when I was visiting 25 countries a year in my most nomadic days, people assumed that I didn’t have a home of my own and merely lived in hotels.

 But that’s not always true.

 I started out as a young guy with a business, living in the United States, and wanting to travel.
 I began with one trip and then quickly got up to many trips in a year.
 Before I knew it, I was traveling more than I was at home.

 Soon enough, I left the United States for good to become a full-time perpetual traveler, dragging an oversized Tumi bag behind me.

 Ready?
 Let’s take a look at the four strategies for living a Nomad lifestyle:

-This is the way many digital nomads live.
+This is the Nomad lifestyle many digital nomads pursue.
 It’s how I lived once I started spending my entire life on the road.
 The perpetual traveler has no permanent address and no permanent home, choosing instead to live life out of a suitcase.